biodiversity-exploratories-synthesis/Forest_functions_dataset/README.md

 # Scripts

 - `forest_synthesis.R` : R-script to assemble and calculate variables for the synthesis dataset functions forest (i.e. [BE_synthesis_forest_dat.txt](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_functions_forest/blob/main/BE_synthesis_forest_dat.txt)).
 Download the raw data from BExIS (https://www.bexis.uni-jena.de/ddm), unzip them and adjust the "pathtodata" variable to read in raw data and process it.
 Variables selected from the raw data are sorted by the "Process and component name" (i.e. Soil carbon cycling) and are processed in the respective code blocks.

+## Notes

+- Dung removal has negative values, because different dung types were scaled in order to aggregate them. --> In future, think about how to avoid negative values.